Skip to main content

 • buying, selling or trading completed assignments via "study notes" websites or social media platforms like Facebook and WeChat

-• hiring someone to sit an exam for them or who have sat an exam for someone else
+• hiring someone to sit an exam or offer live assistance during an exam

 • sharing assignment questions and answers or marked essays and reports with peers or a third party

-• having a friend, partner or family member write part or all an assignment on their behalf.
+• having a friend, partner or family member write part or all an assignment.

 Several behaviours associated with contract cheating are considered to be personal misconduct and, in some cases, may be against the law.
-For instance, students may:
+For instance, students might:

 • upload teaching materials such as unit of study outlines, lecture slides and assignment questions to document-sharing websites to access documents uploaded by other students, including marked assignments